uark-cviu/quantumflake/README.md

 The framework is designed for accessibility and extensibility, allowing researchers to rapidly analyze microscopy images and integrate custom models with minimal setup.

+You can test out the framework with your own images here: https://huggingface.co/spaces/sanpdy/quantum-flake-pipeline

 ---

 ## Key Features